capsign/.github/profile/README.md

 # CapSign 🧢 🔑

-CapSign is the fusion of capital markets & digital signatures.
+CapSign is the fusion of capital markets & digital assets.

 ## Table of Contents